(Buy it on Bookshop HERE.)

 A few final notes; this book was made into a film in 2019.
 I haven’t seen it yet, but if the trailer is any indication, it’s gone a long way to make Ji-Young and her blandly progressive husband much more sympathetic human beings(which is what happens when you cast A-list actors, I suppose.)

-And finally, if you find yourself wanting to read this book, consider doing so in a way that supports sustainability, community, and this blog–through your local library, or by ordering it from indie bookshop portal Bookshop, HERE.
+if you find yourself wanting to read this book, consider doing so in a way that supports sustainability, community, and this blog–through your local library, or by ordering it from indie bookshop portal Bookshop, HERE.

 (As a Bookshop affiliate, I earn a commission from all purchases at that link.)